Zeeekaay/Covid-19-Analysis/README.md

 1. How did the death rate vary each day for each country?
 2. How much of the U.S. population was getting infected by covid everyday?
-3. Countries infected the most
+3. Which countries were infected the most with respect to their population?
-4. Countries with highest death counts
+4. Which continents had the highest death counts?
-5. The number of vaccinated people
+5. How many people were vaccinated?

 **About the Dataset**